cavidparker/Cat-Vs-Dog-Classifier-Using-CNN/README.md

     - 2.3 Normalization.
     - 2.4 Reshape.
     - 2.5 Label encoding.
-    - 2.6 Split training and valdiation set
+    - 2.6 Split training and valdiation set.
 ### 3. CNN
     - 3.1 Define the model
     - 3.2 Set the optimizer and annealer